krivanek06/example_projects/angular-elements/README.md

 This is an example of how to create Angular elements. \

-- In folder `voting-old` we have an old version of creating elements using modules.
+- In folder `voting-old` we have an old version of creating Angular elements using modules.
-- In folder `voting-new` we have a new version of creating elements using angular v 14.2 with stand-alone components
+- In folder `voting-new` we have a new version of creating Angular elements using angular v14.2 with stand-alone components

 Build the application by: `npm run build` && `npm run package`.